- Home

 You

-may call the Supervisor of Elections Office (288-5637) and request a poll worker application,
+can call the Supervisor of Elections Office (288-5637) and request a Election Worker

 request form.
 Once the application has been completed and sent to us, you